williamjelleydev/SymtechCodeRefactor/README.md

 ```

 # Changes I Have made
 In the time I had, I focused mainly on separating out code into separate modular components/classes.
 This makes the code more readable, testable, and easier to change.
-As a next step I attempted to upgrade to .NetCore 2.1 and use AspNetCore MVC for the controllers, in hindsight this was a bit much to chew off in an hours.
+As a next step I attempted to upgrade to .NetCore 2.1 and use AspNetCore MVC for the controllers, in hindsight this was a bit much to chew off in an hour.
 As the code is, there are still issues trying to connect to the database for some reason.
 But in saying that, I had issues figuring out how to inject my new classes/interfaces into the Controllers, and when you are having issues with old libraries/frameworks - moving forward and upgrading is often the best option/easiest anyway.

 ## Here are some specifics of what I have changed: